-Starting from this, the general expression describing the energy of each substate resulted from the magnetic dipole interaction is:
+Starting from this, the general expression describing the energy of each substate resulting from the magnetic dipole interaction is:

-Here, $F$ is the quantum number $\bm{F}=\bm{I}+\bm{J}$ arising from the coupling of $I$ and $J$.
-The numbers of the split sub-states equal to $2I+1$ for the case of $I\le J$, and $2J+1$ for $J\le I$.
-Figure~\ref{fig:fig2.1}(a) presents an example of the four hyperfine sub-states ($F$) split from the $^{3}P_{2}$ state, due to the magnetic dipole hyperfine interaction between surrounding electrons and the atomic nucleus with spin $I = 3/2$.
+Here, $F$ is a quantum number $\bm{F}=\bm{I}+\bm{J}$ arising from the coupling of $I$ and $J$.
+The number of split substates is equal to $2I+1$ for the case of $I\le J$, and $2J+1$ for $J\le I$.
+Figure~\ref{fig:fig2.1}(a) presents an example of the four hyperfine substates ($F$) split from the $^{3}P_{2}$ state, due to the magnetic dipole hyperfine interaction between the atomic nucleus (with spin $I = 3/2$) and its bound electrons.

 An electric quadrupole moment is expected for atomic nuclei with spin $I>1/2$ and a non-spherical charge distribution.
 The interaction between the quadrupole moment ($Q_{\rm s}$) of the nucleus and the average electric field gradient ($V_{zz}=\langle\frac{\partial^{2}V_{e}}{\partial z^{2}}\rangle$) at the location of nucleus produced by the surrounding electrons is given by: